How much money do you need?

 How to Use Dragonpay App

-Where Can You to Put Your Emergency Fund in the Philippines?
+Where to Put an Emergency Fund in the Philippines

 As mentioned above, the better place to put your emergency fund is somewhere you can easily withdraw.
 Many people wonder where to put the emergency fund in the Philippines.
 In choosing a facility for your funds, ensure that it is: